GeoscienceAustralia/wagl/docs/source/hdf5.rst

    CLASS: IMAGE
    DISPLAY_ORIGIN: UL
-   Description: Contains the interpolated result of factor a for band 6 from sensor Landsat-8.
+   description: Contains the interpolated result of factor a for band 6 from sensor Landsat-8.
    IMAGE_MINMAXRANGE:
    - -999.0
    - 32.484375